TomaszWoloszyn983/mood-design-gift-shop/TESTING.md

 ### **Add product to the shopping basket**

-This function is available to all user: loged in as well as not loged in users.
+This function is available to all users: loged in as well as not loged in users.
-It allows the user to add product to the shopping basket where the products can be updated, deleted from basket or proceded to the chechout.
+It allows the user to add product to the shopping basket where the products can be updated, deleted from basket or proceeded to the checkout.

 Steps:
 * Go to the shop page or to the workshop page.